Nexus-Mods/vortex-api/docs/_posts/2022-4-3-Creating a game extension.md

 # Further reading:
 - Before you upload your extension, please review our guideline on packing extensions correctly so Vortex can install it without a hitch: [Packaging Extensions](https://nexus-mods.github.io/vortex-api/2020/09/01/Packaging-extensions.html)
 - Games developed using the Unity 3D game engine may require code injection for mods to work.
-Vortex provides functionality to simplify the download, installation and configuration of the BepInEx mod loader on the user's machine [BepInEx](https://nexus-mods.github.io/vortex-api/2021/02/01/BepInEx-Extension-Usage.html)
+Vortex provides functionality to simplify the download, installation and configuration of the [BepInEx](https://nexus-mods.github.io/vortex-api/2021/02/01/BepInEx-Extension-Usage.html) mod loader on the user's machine.
 - If your game extension needs to control the order in which mods get loaded by the game, you can use our [FBLO](https://nexus-mods.github.io/vortex-api/2020/10/05/File-Based-Load-Order-API.html) module

 [Discuss this article](https://github.com/Nexus-Mods/vortex-api/issues/31)